Why talking is important for communication and relationships

 Talking together builds understanding.
 Talking with your partner about everyday things – like what you’re doing and how you’re both feeling – is one of the main ways that partners connect.
 It can also help you and your partner prevent and resolve problems or conflict.

-This means it’s important to talk together in positive ways.
+This means it’s important to talk together in positive and constructive ways.
 What you say and how you say it, including your body language, influence how your partner understands and responds to you.

-When you talk and listen with your partner in positive and constructive ways, you help your children develop well and thrive.
-When children see you behaving and communicating with your partner in these ways, children learn to behave this way too.
+When you talk and listen with your partner in positive and constructive ways, you help your child develop well and thrive.
+When your child sees you behaving and communicating with your partner in these ways, they learn to behave this way too.
 These are important social and communication skills for life.

 Talking and communication: basic steps